mizutanilab/RecView/README.md

       </LI>
     </UL><br>
   <LI><b>RecView retuns an error message when using offset-CT data.</b></LI>
-    If the stop angle of the sample rotation is not 360 degree in your offset-CT experiment, the conv.bat files seem to have file names in an unintended fashion.
-We have to use manually edited ones of conv.bat files instead.
+    If the stop angle of the sample rotation is not 360 degree in your offset-CT experiment, the conv.bat files seem to have incorrect file names.
+We have to edit it manually.
   <LI><b>How to try the test dataset?</b></LI>
     <UL>
       <LI>Extract all files in the archived test dataset.</LI>